-Critical Analysis:

-Class and Individual Critiques providing for understanding of the criteria and standards used in assessing performance
+Critical Analysis: Class and Individual Critiques providing for understanding of the criteria and standards used in assessing performance

-Historical Reference:

-Contemporary and Historical Drawings as Models for Drawing Reference

-Health and Safety:

-Students must be made aware of the safety issues involved in working with art materials and techniques for this course work, including proper use, storage, and disposal.
+Historical References: Contemporary and Historical Drawings as Models for Drawing Reference.
+Health and Safety: Students must be instructed regarding all health and safety issues involved in working with the materials, tools, and techniques for this course, including proper use, storage, and disposal.

-Suggested References/Texts
+Suggested References/Texts: NA